PutuJem/tech230_AWS/autoscaling_setup.md

 Prior to the auto scaling setup, ensure a working instance of the AMI application is available and create a launch template from it.

- >Note: the application state may not be running once the template is created so use the user group to execute the provision.
+ >Important note: the application state may not be run once the template is created; enter the provision script into the template user data.

 A tutorial walk-through of this can be found in [Creating an AMI](https://github.com/PutuJem/tech230_AWS/blob/main/creating_an_ec2_instance.md).